hdgarrood/hdgarrood.github.io/_posts/2015-06-28-pursuit-gsoc-2.md

 ---
 layout: post
-title: 'GSOC progress #2: Extracted libraries & Hoogle'
+title: 'GSOC progress update #2: Extracted libraries & Hoogle'
 ---

 More progress updates on my GSOC project.
 Things seem to be going well!

 ### Extracted Haskell libraries

-I extracted two Haskell libraries from the work I have been doing for this project.
+I extracted two Haskell libraries out of what I've been doing recently.

 The first, aeson-better-errors, arose from a desire to get better errors out of aeson parsers for common errors, such as type mismatches, missing object keys,